 Become a Better Manga Artist is the next step you should take after you master the manga drawing basics.
 Print this list, share it, bookmark it, or past it on your wall next to your desk.
 Whatever you do, make sure you cross them all out after you conquer them!

-- go Learn other drawing styles.
+- buy viagra online cheap Learn other drawing styles.
 Though your main goal is to become a better manga artist, learning and being able to draw other styles will broaden your skills and bring a new twist to your manga drawing.
 There are a lot of styles involved in the most successful mangas.
 Skip beat and One piece are just a few of them.

 This interview was a realization.
 I needed to start timing myself to know how long did it take me to draw.
 I don’t think publishers ask you because they are only looking for the faster artist.
 Speed is important, that’s for sure, but I think that the publisher’s main goal is to know how long does it take you to produce a drawing.
 This will let the publisher know when to expect your finish work, so don’t lie when you are asked these questions.
 But now you know, time yourself.